About COVID-19 (Coronavirus)

 - Take care of your health overall.
-Staying current on your vaccinations, including flu vaccine, eating well and exercising all help your body stay resilient.
+Stay current on your vaccinations, including the flu vaccine, eat well and exercise all help your body stay resilient.

 Consult CDC’s travel website for any travel advisories and steps to protect yourself if you plan to travel outside of the US.

 Currently, there are no vaccines available to prevent novel coronavirus infections.